MaryamAlam15/sparkify-etl/README.md

    - an ETL pipeline is built using Python which will transform data from JSON files to dimension and fact tables using "star" schema.

 ### Dimension Tables:
-   - users
+   - users: contains users in the music app.
-   - songs
+   - songs: contains songs in the database.
-   - artists
+   - artists: contains artists in the database.
-   - time
+   - time: timestamp of records in `songplays` broken down into specific units.

 ### Fact Table:
-   - songplays
+   - songplays: records in the log data associated with song plays.

 ### ETL Pipeline:
    - transfers data from two local directories (data/song_data, data/log_data) into the tables using SQL and Python.